 Who is eligible for attendance allowance?

-Attendance allowance is not means tested and is available to anyone over 65 who meets the eligibility criteria.
-It is intended for:
+Attendance allowance is not means tested and is available to anyone over 65 years of age who meets the eligibility criteria.

 - People with a disability severe enough to need help caring for themselves, or need someone to supervise them, for their own or someone else’s safety.

 To qualify, your relative must have lived in Great Britain for at least two out of the last three years and be in the country when they claim.
 There are some exceptions to this.
+For example, if they have been living in a European Economic Area (EEA) country during the last three years, but are now living in Great Britain, they will still qualify.
 They will also normally have to have met the conditions for six months, although the recently disabled can apply immediately.
-See this page on the GOV.UK website for more details on eligibility.

 How much is attendance allowance?

-- £82.30 a week for people needing help both day and night
+- £83.10 a week for people needing help both day and night.

 Attendance allowance key facts